getsentry/sentry-docs/src/collections/_documentation/platforms/python/index.md

 ## Troubleshooting and known issues

-This section contains various gotchas that are inherent to the Python SDK's design, do not necessarily affect the majority of users and do not reeally fit anywhere else.
+This section contains various gotchas that are inherent to the Python SDK's design, do not necessarily affect the majority of users and do not really fit anywhere else.

 - [Contextvars vs thread locals]({% link _documentation/platforms/python/contextvars.md %})